rubygarage/rubygarage.github.com/automation-qa/rspec.markdown

 --

 You can use any of these methods to use shared examples.
-Filewith share examples should be loaded before the files that use them
+File with share examples should be loaded before the files that use them

 ```ruby
 RSpec.describe 'test' do